 The Application Process

-In each admissions cycle we usually receive 80-120 applications and offer admission to 6-8 people.
-Successful applicants usually have excellent grades, excellent GRE scores, outstanding letters of recommendation, and undergraduate research experience.
+In each admissions cycle we usually receive 150 applications and offer admission to 6-8 people.
+Successful applicants usually have excellent grades, outstanding letters of recommendation, ample research experience, and excellent GRE scores.
 However we evaluate each applicant on an individual basis, and we encourage students with unusual backgrounds to apply.
 We particularly welcome applications from minorities and other underrepresented groups.

 We accept students only for the Ph.D. program, not for a master's degree.
 We train students to become independent researchers, and most of our students go on to hold research positions in academe, government, or private industry.